theoperatore/triangulate/README.md

 This is a web app.
 As such, any device that is internet capable is potentially capable of using this app and all of it's features.

 However, to make sure there are no hiccups use a modern browser that supports `window.navigator` and `window.navigator.geolocation`.
 Most modern browsers do.
+As long as your browser/mobile browser is [A-OK](http://caniuse.com/#feat=geolocation) you'll be fine.

 When developing I've tried to be as cross-browser compatible as possible.